grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 # Test-driving at the input boundary -- a retrospective

 A lot of things happened in the last chapter and I feel some of them deserve a deeper dive.
-The purpose of this chapter is to do a small retrospective of what Johnny and Benjamin did when test-driving a controller for the train reservation system.
+The purpose of this chapter is to do a small retrospective of what Johnny and Benjamin did when test-driving a controller-type class for the train reservation system.

 ## Outside-in development